aces/Loris/modules/policy_tracker/README.md

 -   **Renewal**: enforcing policy re-acceptance after a configurable time period (e.g., monthly).
 -   **Audit Trail**: maintaining a log of user user acceptances and declinations.

-## Permissions

-Access to the `policy_tracker` module is generally available to all logged-in users, as its primary function is to allow users to view and consent to policies.

 ## Configurations

 This module does not use the standard Config module.
 Instead, policies are "configured" by inserting records into the `policies` table.